47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 cp travis-deploy-key ~/.ssh/id_rsa;
 ```

 The most important thing here is the `openssl` command.
-You should use the command that you receive as response when you encrypt the file using `travis` command above
+You should use the command that you receive as a response when you encrypt the file using the `travis` command above.

-In this script, we decrypt the keys and copying to `.ssh` the folder in order to publish in GitHub later
+In this script, we decrypt the keys and copy `.ssh` to the folder in order to publish it in GitHub later.

-Next, you can see `publishMicrosite.sh` script
+Next, you can see the `publishMicrosite.sh` script:

 ```
 #!/bin/bash